ShreeJantre/Face-Recognition-Door-Unlock-Using-Python-and-Arduino/README.md

 How to run this project
 1) Run '01_DataCollection.py' it will ask number put any desire.
 It will collect your face data and stores in dataSet folder.
 2) No need to run '02_Trainer.py' this file run automatically once you run first file & It will compute all data into the single yml file and stores in recognizer folder.
 (Note -     keep haarcascade_frontalface_default.xml file in project folder don't delete.)
-3) Upload Arduino code.Use Arduino Ide
+3) Upload Arduino code.
+Use Arduino Ide.
+Download from this link https://www.arduino.cc/en/software
 4) Setup Arduino and Servo Motor.
 If you don't know how to setup I have added circuit diagram of Arduino and Servo Motor this will help you to setup hardware.
 5) Run '03_FaceRecognition.py' it will compare your live picture with stored data.
 If face matches then Door will open for 5 seconds and after it will get closed.
 .............Done!